-- (e) Any self-reactive substance or mixture which, in laboratory testing, neither detonates nor deflagrates at all and shows low or no effect when heated under confinement wil be defined as self-reactive substance type E (exit box E of Figure 20.1) and may be accepted for transport in packages of not more than 400 kg/450 litres (defined as self reactive substance type E, exit box E of Figure 20.1); - (f) Any self-reactive substance or mixture which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows only a low or no effect when heated under confinement as well as low or no explosive power will be defined as self-reactive substance type F (exit box F of Figure 20.1) and may be considered for transport in IBCs or tanks (defined as self-reactive substance type F, exit box F of Figure 20.1); For additional provisions, see Model Regulations, sub-section 4.1.7.2.2 and packing instruction IBC520, sub-section 4.2.1.13 and portable tank instruction T23 [RG10];
+- (e) Any self-reactive substance which, in laboratory testing, neither detonates nor deflagrates at all and shows low or no effect when heated under confinement may be accepted for transport in packages of not more than 400 kg/450 litres (will be defined as self-reactive substance type E\type E, exit box E of Figure 20.1); - (f) Any self-reactive substance which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows only a low or no effect when heated under confinement as well as low or no explosive power may be considered for transport in IBCs or tanks (will be defined as self-reactive substance type FTYPE F, exit box F of Figure 20.1); for additional provisions, see Model Regulations, sub section 4.1.7.2 and packing instruction IBC520, subsection 4.2.1.13 and portable tank instruction T23; - (g) Any substance which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows no effect when heated under confinement nor any explosive power should be exempted from classification as a self reactive substance of Division 4.1 provided that the formulation is thermally stable (self accelerating decomposition temperature 60 °C to 75 °C for a 50 kg package) and any diluent meets the requirements of paragraph 2.4.2.3.5 of the Model Regulations (defined as self reactive substance type G, exit box G of Figure 20.1).
+If the formulation is not thermally stable or a compatible diluent having a boiling point less than 150 °C is used for desensitization, the formulation should be defined as self reactive liquid/solid type F.